SpektraSystems/Infrastructure-as-Code/Infrastructure as code with Ansible/01-Basics/guide.md

 A virtual network is a virtual, isolated portion of the Azure public network.
 Each virtual network is dedicated to your subscription.
 Create one that uses "172.16.0.0/16" as address prefix.

 1. Create a new .yml file.
-2. Use `Hosts: localhost` in the header.
+2. Use `Hosts: localhost`.
 Control node is the node Ansible is installed on.
 The hosts parameter is what the playbook will be executed on. `Hosts: localhost` means the playbook is executed on the localhost only.
 Your playbook should have this format:

 ```yaml
 - hosts: localhost